Chrizhuu/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).# nextjs-blog
+This is an experiment - Find out more about me on: https://twitter.com/Chrizhuu